 Mot was not the Canaanite devil; however, he came very close to it.
 The place he came from wasn't Hell, either.
 The Underworld was a place for the dead and happened to be where Mot sent Baal after killing him.
 In fact, Mot's underworld is similar to (and was possibly the basis for) those described in Egyptian and Greek mythology.

 It's possible that Mot and the Underworld would become the basis of Satan and Hell in the Judeo-Christian tradition.
 However, the Canaanites didn't see him as evil.
-Instead, he was venerated, feared and respected.
-His power was simply part of the chief Semitic god El's plan, a plan revolved around the formation of seasons.
+Instead, he was venerated, feared, and respected.
+His power was simply part of the chief Semitic god El's plan, a plan that revolved around the formation of seasons.

-Personification of Death
+Mot as the Personification of Death

 Judaism soon swept the region.
 The Hebrew tribes ruled and off-set the Canaanites and their religion as the prime influence in the area.
-If one goes by biblical account, the Canaanites were wiped out by the Israelites.
-However, recent research involving DNA indicated that 90% of the modern Lebanese population have genes that share characteristics with ancient Canaanites.
+If one goes by the biblical account, the Canaanites were wiped out by the Israelites.
+However, recent research involving DNA indicates that 90% of the modern Lebanese population have genes that share characteristics with ancient Canaanites.

 Contrary to popular belief, the Canaanites and their belief didn’t vanish.
 Instead, they were absorbed into the new, predominant culture.
 This includes their religion—for better or worse.